What is Azure HDInsight?

 Open-source components in HDInsight

 Azure HDInsight enables you to create clusters with open-source frameworks such as Spark, Hive, LLAP, Kafka, Hadoop and HBase.
-These clusters, by default, come with other open-source components that are included on the cluster such as Apache Ambari, Avro, Apache Hive3, HCatalog, Apache Hadoop MapReduce, Apache Hadoop YARN, Apache Phoenix, Apache Pig, Apache Sqoop, Apache Tez, Apache Oozie, and Apache ZooKeeper.
+By default, these clusters include various open-source components such as Apache Ambari, Avro, Apache Hive 3, HCatalog, Apache Hadoop MapReduce, Apache Hadoop YARN, Apache Phoenix, Apache Pig, Apache Sqoop, Apache Tez, Apache Oozie, and Apache ZooKeeper.

 Programming languages in HDInsight